obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Shimmering Focus.md

 - Menu Font: Affects the settings menu, plugin browser and theme browser.
 - Menu Font Size
 - Normal-sized Blockquotes: Blockquotes have the same size and line-height as the rest of the text.
-- Left-aligned BLockquote Text: Use left-aligned text in blockquotes instead of justified text.
+- Left-aligned Blockquote Text: Use left-aligned text in blockquotes instead of justified text.
 - Heading Font: Applies to h1 to h6 Headings
 - Compact Headings: Makes Headings more compact by decreasing their letter spacing.
 - No Alternating Italic of Headings: In this theme, the Heading Levels alternate between italic/regular to make them more distinguishable.
 You can turn that feature off if you prefer non-italic for all heading levels.